notalex-sh/eightarms/README.md

 ### Prerequisites
 - Python 3.7 or higher
 - pip package manager
-- a cloned copy of this repo
+- A cloned copy of this repo

 ### Setup Process
 ```bash